 Another way to travel from Nuremberg Airport is with a private, door-to-door transfer directly to your accommodation in the city.
 You can pre-book a transfer for a hassle-free experience and your driver will wait for you at the airport holding a sign with your name on it.

 Renting a car at Nuremberg Airport

 Passengers who prefer exploring the city and area on their own, renting a car would be the best option.
 At Nuremberg Airport are available several car rental companies such as Hertz, Avis, Enterprise and Jupex.
 Alternatively, you can always book a car in advance and avoid potential queues.

 Nuremberg Airport FAQs

-Passengers can surf the Internet free anywhere in the terminal for 24 hours via Telekom provider.
+Passengers can surf the Internet free anywhere in the terminal for 24 hours via a Telekom provider.

 Yes, you will find several ATMs, as well as a bank inside the airport.

-Luggage lockers are available in the multi-storey car park P1.
-First you place luggage in an empty compartment.
+Luggage lockers are available in the multi-story car park P1.
+First, you place luggage in an empty compartment.
 After that look at the screen at the central payment station and pay the price for the first 24 hours with coins.
-Finally, withdraw QR ticket from the vending machine.
+Finally, withdraw the QR ticket from the vending machine.